vagamens/cs290/Final Project/playSections/Act I.md

 				that crow so that these set kind of fools, no better than the fools' zanies.

+**Olivia**:		Oh, you are sick of self-love, Malvolio, and taste
+				with a distempered appetite.
+To be generous, guiltless and of free disposition, is to take those things for bird-bolts that you deem cannon-bullets: there is no slander in an allowed fool, though he do nother but rail; nor no railing in a known descreet man, though he do nother be reprove.

+**Feste**:		Now Mercury endue thee with leasing, for thou
+				speakest well of fools!

 [Enter Olivia, Feste, Maria]

 **Olivia**: Give me my veil: come, throw it o'er my face.